 Today’s accounting and advisory firms offer such a wide variety of career options that leaders can’t afford to overlook the possibility that a new hire in one group might fit better into a different function.
 A learning culture that makes clear to everyone that leadership is committed to finding the right fit regardless of an employee’s initial landing spot is a key component of developing and retaining a mentally diverse staff of talented professionals.

-Jessica Sacchetti
+Author(s): Jessica Sacchetti